pexip/os-pyopenssl/doc/api/ssl.rst

     An integer giving the version number of the OpenSSL library used to build this version of pyOpenSSL.
 See the man page for the :py:func:`SSLeay_version` C API for details.

+.. py:data:: NO_OVERLAPPING_PROTOCOLS

+    A sentinel value that can be returned by the callback passed to :py:meth:`Context.set_alpn_select_callback` to indicate that
+    the handshake can continue without a specific application protocol.

+    .. versionadded:: 19.1

 .. autofunction:: SSLeay_version